 This is easier said than done.
 A survey by HR compliance resource XpertHR found that, although 78% of businesses made revisions to their handbook within the previous two years, the biggest challenge for 41% was keeping their handbooks up to date with an ever-changing workplace and workforce.

-"Employee handbooks continue to be a perennial challenge and opportunity for employers," Peggy Carter-Ward, head of content at XpertHR, said in a statement.
+"Employee handbooks continue to be a perennial challenge and opportunity for employers," said Peggy Carter-Ward, head of content at XpertHR, in a statement.
 "The challenges of keeping up with a changing workforce, new laws and just getting employees to read the handbook are not new, yet addressing evolving workplace issues ... [is] complex."

 "Handbooks can be an excellent tool to ensure consistency in employee management as well as to make sure that all employees and supervisors are familiar with their rights and obligations," Carter-Ward said.
 "However, improperly drafted handbooks can create potential liability for employers and leave them susceptible to employee legal claims based on the content of the handbook."

 The exact wording and information in your company's employee handbook should be specific to your organization and industry, but there are certain topics you should cover to protect yourself in the event of a violation.
 According to a Society for Human Resource Management article, here is what businesses should cover in employee handbooks to prevent or mitigate disputes and legal action.